PardeshiSourabh/RoboDog/README.md

     <p>
         <h3>Summary:</h3>
             The main objective of this project was to simulate the robot shown in above video in VREP using the techniques from the Modern Robotics textbook.
-In this project i have implemented Forward Kinematics & Inverse Kinematics for the robot.
+In this project i have studied the Forward Kinematics & Inverse Kinematics for the robot.
         <h3>Description:</h3>
             For the robot style i have imported a stl of the Spot the robot dog by Boston Dynamics.
 The script RoboDog